sarusso/Reyns/README.md

 This approach allows you also to hierarchically extend services.
 There is also support for executing custom prestartup scripts for each service, hierarchically:

-    COPY prestartup_dockerops--dns.sh /prestartup/
+    COPY prestartup_reyns--dns.sh /prestartup/

-The DockerOps' entrypoint script will execute every script inside the /prestartup/ directory of the service, and it will execute parent's prestartup scripts first.
+The Reyns' entrypoint script will execute every script inside the /prestartup/ directory of the service, and it will execute parent's prestartup scripts first.
 In the service prestartup scripts you also have full access to all environment variables (read the "Environment variables" section for more details about them).

 ## Runnign a service

 As for the building, place yourself at the level of the apps_services directory, and issue the following command.

-    dockerops run:your_service_name[,instance=your_instance_name, instance_type=standard
+    reyns run:your_service_name[,instance=your_instance_name, instance_type=standard
                   published/persistent/master/debug, group=your_service_group_name, persistent_data=True/False,
                   persistent_opt=True/False, persistent_log=True/False, publish_ports=True/False,
                   linked=True/False, seed_command=cusom_seed_command, safemode=True/False,